The Error-Feedback Framework: Better Rates for SGD with Delayed Gradients and Compressed Communication: Formal Setting

-\paragraph{Uniformly bounded noise.} Much more fine grained is the uniformly bounded noise assumption, that is assuming $\E \bigl[\norm{\bxi_t}^2 \mid \xx_t\bigr] \leq \sigma^2$, see e.g.~\cite{Dekel2012:minibatch}.
+\paragraph{Uniformly bounded noise.} Much more fine grained is the uniformly bounded noise assumption, that is assuming $\E \bigl[\norm{\bxi}^2 \mid \xx\bigr] \leq \sigma^2$, see e.g.~\cite{Dekel2012:minibatch}.
 This setting recovers the deterministic analysis in the case $\sigma^2=0$ and is covered by setting $M=0$ in Assumption~\ref{ass:noise}.
 The uniformly bounded noise assumption appeared also in~\cite{Arjevani2018:delayed}, thus we extend their analysis not only to a richer function class, but also to (moderately) more general noise models.

-\paragraph{Strong-growth condition.} \citet{Schmidt2013:fastconvergence} introduce the strong-growth condition where it is assumed that there exists a constant $M$ such that $\E \bigl[\norm{\nabla f(\xx_t) + \bxi_t}^2 \mid \xx_t \bigr] \leq M\norm{\nabla f(\xx_t)}^2$ which translates to Assumption~\ref{ass:noise} with $\sigma^2 =0$.
+\paragraph{Strong-growth condition.} \citet{Schmidt2013:fastconvergence} introduce the strong-growth condition where it is assumed that there exists a constant $M$ such that $\E \bigl[\norm{\nabla f(\xx) + \bxi}^2 \mid \xx \bigr] \leq M\norm{\nabla f(\xx)}^2$ which translates to Assumption~\ref{ass:noise} with $\sigma^2 =0$.
 Assumptions~\ref{ass:noise-weaker} with $\sigma^2=0$ is referred to as the \emph{weak growth} condition in~\cite{vaswani2018fast}.
 These conditions are useful to study benign noise whose magnitude decreases as we get closer to the optimum, and in particular imply that the noise at the optimum is 0.\\

-We now study two settings which particularly benefit from the weaker Assumption~\ref{ass:noise-weaker}, and so apply only to the quasi-convex setting (see Remark~\ref{rem:weask-assump}). \paragraph{Finite-Sum Optimization.} In finite sum optimization problems, the objective function can be written as $f(\xx)=\frac{1}{n}\sum_{i=1}^n f_i(\xx)$ for components $f_i \colon \R^d \to \R$, and the gradient oracle is typically just the gradient of one sample $\nabla f_i(\xx)$, where the index $i$ is selected uniformly at random from $[n]$.
-If we assume that each component $f_i$ satisfies the smoothness Assumption~\ref{ass:lsmooth} with, for simplicity, the same constant $L$ for each $f_i$, then we can observe:
+We now study two settings which particularly benefit from the weaker Assumption~\ref{ass:noise-weaker}, and so apply only to the quasi-convex setting (see Remark~\ref{rem:weask-assump}). \paragraph{Finite-sum optimization.} In finite sum optimization problems, the objective function can be written as $f(\xx)=\frac{1}{n}\sum_{i=1}^n f_i(\xx)$ for components $f_i \colon \R^d \to \R$, and the gradient oracle is typically just the gradient of one component $\nabla f_i(\xx)$, where the index $i$ is selected uniformly at random from $[n]$.
+If we assume that each component $f_i$ is convex and satisfies the smoothness Assumption~\ref{ass:lsmooth} with, for simplicity, the same constant $L$ for each $f_i$, then we can observe: